Do you want to create a job board in WordPress?

-Now that you have created all the required pages, let’s move on to plugin’s settings.
+Now that you have created all the required pages, let’s move on to the plugin’s settings.

-Head over to Job Listings » Settings page and click on the ‘Pages’ tab.
+Head over to the Job Listings » Settings page and click on the ‘Pages’ tab.

 From here, you need to select the pages you have created earlier and then click on the save changes button to store your settings.

 After that, you need to review other settings on the page.
 Let’s start with the ‘General’ tab first.

 On the general page, you can select the date format, add the Google Maps API key, or delete data when you uninstall the plugin.

 Note: Google Maps API key requires you to provide billing information, and you will be charged based on your usage.
 If you don’t want to use Google Maps API, then you can leave this option unchecked.

 After that, you can switch to the ‘Job Listings’ tab.
 There are a number of options on this page to control the display and features available for job listings.